gaultier/blog/cross-platform-timers.md

 I do not currently develop on macOS so I have not tried it.

+## Linux: io_uring

+io_uring is a fascinating Linux-only approach to essentially make every blocking system call...non-blocking.
+A syscall is enqueued into a ring buffer shared between userspace and the kernel, as a 'request', and at some point in time, a 'response' is enqueued by the kernel into a separate ring buffer that our program can read.
+It's simple, it's composable, it's great.

+At the beginning I said that a blocking 'sleep' was not enough, because our program cannot do any work while sleeping. `io_uring` renders this moot: we can enqueue a sleep, do some work, for example enqueue other syscalls, and whenever our sleep finishes, we can dequeue it from the second ring buffer, and voila: we have a timer.

+It's so simple it's brilliant!
+Sadly, it's Linux only, only for recent-ish kernels, and some cloud providers disable this facility.

 ## All OSes: timers fully implemented in userspace

 Frustrated by my research, not having found one sane API that exists on all Unices, I wondered: How does `libuv`, the C library powering all of the asynchronous I/O for NodeJS, do it?
 I knew they supported [timers](https://docs.libuv.org/en/v1.x/timer.html).
 And they support all OSes, even the most obscure ones like AIX.
 Surely, they have found the best OS API!